alapo/thesisUC/README.md

 ## Starting off
 The first thing to do is create a New Project in RStudio.
 File>New Project and create a folder on your computer that works.
 In my example this will be `\thesisUC` you'll notice on your computer a `.Rproj` file is now created.
 When you want to make edits to your document I would recoomend opening this file.

+## Installing packages
+The first time you run RStudio you will need to install packages before you can load them.
+You only need to install a package once on any given computer.
+Normally you install packages using the following syntax:
+`install.packages("PackageName")`
+After a package is installed you can load it by writing `library(PackageName)`

+This can be a little tedious and span several lines when you have several packages to load.
+For this reason I use a package called `pacman` in my scripts to facilitate.
+In short, `pacman` will check to see if a package is installed (if not it will download it for you) and then subsequently load it for you.
+Grant a fair amount of time the first time you run the script since every package will need to be installed.
+The compiling will be much much faster the second time around.

+There are a few packages where using pacman does not work.
+These include
+- ggeffects
+- apastats
+In order for these packages to be installed you will need to use the devtools package (only the first time).

 ## Creating your RMarkdown document
 The layout for your projects are normally split into chapters.
 You have one document whose sole role is to compile the chapters into a `pdf` document which we will call `master`.
 File>New File>RMarkdown.

 *Note: if you don't want to go through this process you can download the zip file contained on this repo.

 # Exporting your references from EndNote to Zotero
 This part can suck for some people.
 But I would highly recommend switching to save yourself some headaches down the road.
 Start by